 Facial spider veins and associated conditions such as rosacea are often worrying to sufferers because of their prominence on the facial, neck or chest areas.
-Facial veins can occur:
+Face veins can occur:

 - Commonly in men and women